thedep2/decider/docs/architecture_principles.md

     - [X] Use a list of events
     - [X] Initial state - Implemented with the InitialState interface and InitialBulb implementation
     - [X] Terminal state - Implemented with the IsTerminal interface and WentOutBulb implementation
+    - [X] Add an aggregate version and command date to the command - Implemented to support optimistic concurrency control
     - [ ] Persist event lists
     - [ ] Complete event sourcing